-Masks are required at all times while visiting the library.
+Masks are optional while visiting the library.

 The Dora Friendly Club is a rural community "ladies club", which began over 80 years ago at a time when each little valley and settlement had a similar club.
 Our club has managed to survive in spite of a geographical shift, a paved road and television.

 The Dora Friendly Club had its first meeting on January 20, 1932.
 Charter members were: Georgia Bunch, Macie Crumley, Grace Durnam, M.E.
 Durnam, Mollie Fay, Dora Gearhart, Laura Minard, Wilma Bunch Shepherd and Angie Yokum (also spelled Yoakam).
 The name "Friendly Club" was suggested by M.E.
 Durnam.
 Women gathered for all day meetings, as most of them walked to the meeting places.
 The first By-laws stipulated that the members would gather to help the hostess with whatever chores she chose, whether it be canning, quilting or cleaning.
 One of the first meetings was at the home of Wilma Shepherd; the task was carding wool.
 The Club set geographical limits; to be eligible for membership women had to live on or between the Marcy farm (Koski's) and the Bennett farm (old Kasper place).
 At that time, the center of Dora was located near the Minard Riffle (Alberta Lynn=s home), and Gravelford and Sitkum each had its own ladies' club.